bobby-didcoding/django-tutorial/steps/module_2.md

 </html>
 ```

-6) Wire up the url - Create a new url.py file to handle url's for the core application.
+5) URL's - A clean, elegant URL scheme is an important detail in a high-quality web application.
+Django lets you design URLs however you want, with no framework limitations.
+To design URLs for an app, you create a Python module informally called a URLconf (URL configuration).
+This module is pure Python code and is a mapping between URL path expressions to Python functions (your views).
+Go ahead and create a new url.py file to handle url's for the core application.
+Use the following snipped of code in the new file.

 ```
 from django.urls import path